ballerina-platform/module-ballerinax-kafka/docs/spec/spec.md

     SecurityProtocol securityProtocol = PROTOCOL_PLAINTEXT;
 |};
 ```
-A `ProducerRecord` corresponds to a message and other metadata that is sent to the Kafka server.
+A `kafka:ProducerRecord` corresponds to a message and other metadata that is sent to the Kafka server.
 ```ballerina
 public type ProducerRecord record {|
     string topic;